-Grand Rapids gives a meeting or event planner a chance to think outside of the box and hold a reception outside the meeting and conference space in places like a baseball stadium, art gallery, or even a courtyard with a 24 foot bronze horse.
-Planners know that getting out of the conference space not only opens discussion, it opens eyes to what Grand Rapids has to offer.
+Grand Rapids gives a meeting or event planner a chance to think outside of the box and hold a reception outside the meeting and conference space in places like a baseball stadium, art gallery, or even a courtyard with a 24-foot bronze horse.
+Planners know that getting out of the conference space not only opens the discussion, it opens eyes to what Grand Rapids has to offer.
 The Convention Services Team loves to share the unique spaces that make Grand Rapids so fun for our planners.
 Use this Facility Database to narrow your search of off-site locations.

 Grand Rapids is a great town to explore.
 The Convention Services Team can offer assistance with tours, customized itineraries, and more.

 If you are planning on moving your group to different activities and events throughout the city, our team can help with transportation coordination.